Allegations of genocide in the October 7 attacks: General academic discourse

+Genocide scholars have argued that although there was a clear intention to kill a significant number of members of a group, genocide is more than that - it requires an intent to destroy a group or a substantial part of it, but that was never a possibility.
+Scholars have also cited the taking of hostages as proof that there was no genocidal intent.

+Gábor Halmai, Professor Emeritus of Constitutional and International Law at the European University Institute, stated that the internal conflict caused by the 2023 Israeli judicial reform was interrupted by "Hamas' genocidal attack on 7 October 2023".
+He also predicted that the "Netanyahu government's genocidal reaction to Hamas's genocide" would further endanger internal democracy.

 Comparisons to the Holocaust

 British historian Niall Ferguson characterized the events of October 7 as indicative of Hamas' intent to re-enact the Holocaust, and stated that Hamas should be "destroyed" to prevent this.
 Gideon Greif, a Holocaust historian, drew parallels between the October 7 attacks and the Holocaust in an article for Maariv.
-He highlighted the infliction of extreme suffering, including immolation, mutation, alleged rape, and the kidnapping of babies; the shared antisemitic hatred between Nazis and Hamas as evident in recorded statements of Hamas operatives proudly announcing the murder of Jews; and the extreme lack of mercy displayed by the attackers.
-Philip Spencer, a genocide scholar and author of numerous papers about modern anti-Semitism, stated that the violence on October 7 was "deliberately carried out to remind Jews of the extreme violence used by the Einsatzgruppen".
+He highlighted the infliction of extreme suffering, including immolation, mutilation of corpses, alleged rape, and the kidnapping of babies; and the shared antisemitic hatred between Nazis and Hamas as evident in recorded statements of Hamas operatives proudly announcing the murder of Jews; and the extreme lack of mercy displayed by the attackers.
+Philip Spencer, a genocide scholar and author of numerous papers about modern antisemitism, stated that the violence on October 7 was "deliberately carried out to remind Jews of the extreme violence used by the Einsatzgruppen".

 Israeli historian Havi Dreifuss wrote that "Even though Hamas is unable to replicate the scale of the Holocaust, one cannot ignore the numerous voices that rightly point to experiential elements and ideologies that exhibit similarities", also adding that "These men, women, and children weren't murdered for their actions, but rather, as in the Holocaust, for their very existence."

 According to German political scientist Matthias Küntzel: "there are indeed clearly identifiable lines of continuity linking the anti-Jewish terror of the Nazis with that of Hamas."
 Küntzel described October 7 as the result of widespread antisemitism in the Arab world which dated back to the 1930s, claiming that Hamas viewed the Holocaust as "a brilliant achievement that should be repeated".

-By contrast, the New York Review of Books published an open letter from 16 scholars of antisemitism and the Holocaust which argued against the comparison.
-The letter stated:

-Israeli leaders and others are using the Holocaust framing to portray Israel's collective punishment of Gaza as a battle for civilization in the face of barbarism, thereby promoting racist narratives about Palestinians.
-This rhetoric encourages us to separate this current crisis from the context out of which it has arisen.
-Seventy-five years of displacement, fifty-six years of occupation, and sixteen years of the Gaza blockade have generated an ever-deteriorating spiral of violence that can only be arrested by a political solution.
-There is no military solution in Israel-Palestine, and deploying a Holocaust narrative in which an “evil” must be vanquished by force will only perpetuate an oppressive state of affairs that has already lasted far too long.

 British academic Omar McDoom wrote in the Journal of Genocide Research that comparisons between the Holocaust and October 7 are indicative of a pro-Israel bias in sections of the Holocaust studies community.
 McDoom argues that the comparison is "problematic" because "the Germans were not an occupied and oppressed people.
 And Gaza is not a powerful, expansionary state.
 To the contrary."
 Genocide scholar Omer Bartov called the comparison "false, misleading, and ideologically driven", arguing that unlike the Holocaust, the root cause was not antisemitism but decades of Israeli oppression.